CS 222 - Computer Programming for Engineers (3 Units)

 (4) Keep an untouched copy of your final code submission.
 It is important that you don't touch your programs once you have made your final submission.
 If there are any submission problems, consideration for credit will only be given if it can be verified that the programs were not changed after being submitted.

 (5) Code must run on Mason gcc.
 Students may develop programs using any computer system they have available.
 However, submitted programs must run under gcc compiler available on Mason.
 Your documentation should clearly state which software was used for compilation, and once makefiles are introduced, a makefile should be included with each assignment submission.

 The following represents the basic schedule of topics that will be covered during the lectures in the weeks indicated below.
 Reading assignments from the text or from slides/handouts and homework/programming assignments will be provided in class or on Blackboard.

 1 Introduction, simple Unix, C language elements Ch.
 0-1 & online material for UNIX

 "vi" editor, compilation platforms

 3 Top-down design with functions, selection structures Ch.
 3-4

-4 Repetition and Loops, modular programming Ch.
+4 Repetition and loops, pointers and modular programming Ch.
 5-6

 General Course Policies